-With four generations in today's workplace, differences in attitudes, values, and communication can create misunderstandings and trigger conflicts that reduce morale, teamwork, and productivity.
+With multiple generations in today's workplace, differences in attitudes, values, and ways of communicating can create misunderstandings and trigger conflicts that reduce morale, teamwork, and productivity.
 But, these differences need not be barriers to a better bottom line.

-Video Synopsis: The program uses several scenarios to show how inter-generational differences are played out in the workplace.
+The program uses several scenarios to show how inter-generational differences are played out in the workplace.
 One focus highlights a conflict of values as two colleagues heatedly discuss to whom they should assign a big, lucrative account.
-On the one hand is Stuart, a baby boomer who values Bob's loyalty to the company, his responsibility, and his solid numbers.
-On the other is Glenda, a Generation Xer who prefers Jenny's creativity, street smarts, "through-the-roof" figures, and results-driven mindset.
+On the one hand a baby boomer who values loyalty to the company, his responsibility, and his solid numbers.
+On the other is Generation X'er who prefers creativity, street smarts, higher figures, and results-driven mindset.

-In other re-enactments, Glenda the Generation Xer and Jenny the Generation Yer illustrate the differences in communication styles; Ted the traditionalist takes Glenda's incessant questioning as disrespectful; and Stuart the baby boomer fails to grasp and disapproves of why an intern applicant inquires about career development, job benefits, and the portability of those perks.
+In other re-enactments, a Generation X'er and a Generation Y'er illustrate the differences in communication styles.
+A traditionalist takes incessant questioning as disrespectful.
+A baby boomer fails to grasp and disapproves of why an intern applicant inquires about career development, job benefits, and the portability of those perks.

-Four Generations: The Greatest Potential steps back to examine each of these situations.
+The video then steps back to examine each of these situations.
 A host-narrator explains the dynamics involved and how they generate misunderstandings and heated discussions.
 The program ends as the four generations come to a better understanding of one other and resolve their earlier differences.

 Please Respect My Generation - 5 Generations at Work